bitnami-labs/katacoda-scenarios/beltran-test/step1.md

     `sudo nano /opt/bitnami/apache2/conf/bitnami/bitnami.conf`{{execute}}

     You can see the port is configured to 443 and the default options for the default Virtual Host.
-The most important parameters for SSL are the CertificateFile and the CertificateKeyFile
+The most important parameters for SSL are the CertificateFile and the CertificateKeyFile.

     `SSLCertificateFile "/opt/bitnami/apache2/conf/server.crt"
      SSLCertificateKeyFile "/opt/bitnami/apache2/conf/server.key"`